urpedersen/dna_colloid/readme.md

 The program is written in C++,  and developed on a Linux system.

-The model is based on a coarse-grained representation of the particles, where a colloidal particles are represented as soft spheres with r^-6, r^-12 or r^-18 (default) inverse power-law repulsion.
+The model is based on a coarse-grained representation of the particles, where a colloidal particles are represented as soft-spheres with r^-6, r^-12 or r^-18 (default) inverse power-law repulsion.
-DNA strands are represented as "arms" that "hold hands" if and angle and distance criteria are met.
+DNA strands are represented as "arms" that "hold hands" if and angle and distance criteria are meet.
 The DNA arms energies are modeled as truncated harmonic potentials.

 The phase space is sampled using Monte Carlo simulations, where the